skupperproject/refdog/README.md

 #### `host`

 The hostname or IP address of the server.
+This is an alternative to `selector` for specifying the target server.

 _Required_: No\
 _Type_: String